FREQUENTLY ASKED QUESTIONS

 The Foundation was established in 2016 as a not-for-profit company limited by guarantee.

-Founders: Sophie Monpeyssen, Olivier Girard, Nannette Balfour-Lynn, Peter Giblin, Sebastian Curtis, Matt Sedlak and Lucy Martens
+Founders: Sophie Monpeyssen, Olivier Girard, Jessie Balfour-Lynn, Peter Giblin, Sebastian Curtis, Maciej Sedlak and Lucy Martens

 Of course, biographical information can be provided but the important thing is not what each one has already done but what each one can provide.
 Working with a group synergy based on kindness each one can quickly develop their potential and discover for themselves unsuspected capacities.
 From union and unity, evolution and the opening of possibilities is brought to life.